metatensor/metatensor/docs/src/reference/python/operations/index.rst

+.. _python-operations:

 Operations
 ==========

+List of operations that act on the data of TensorMaps.
+Operations that act on the meta data of TensorMaps are located in :ref:`python-meta-operations`.

 .. automodule:: equistore.operations
     :undoc-members:

-.. the two groups in the toc tree below correspond to numpy-style operations,
+.. the groups in the toc tree below correspond to numpy-style operations,
 .. and equistore-specific operations

 .. toctree::